How to Pay Individuals for Services

 - UC Student

 Anyone enrolled in at least one course for academic credit is a UC student.
 This does not include Communiversity (non-credit) students.
-UC student enrollment and payments are a function of our UniverSIS system.
+UC student enrollment and payments are a function of our Catalyst system.

 - Other Student / Learner